Authentic Hungarian Goulash Soup – History, Recipe & Difference Between Gulyás and Pörkölt

 Authentic Hungarian Goulash Soup Recipe

-Step 1: Cook the onions slowly
+Step 1: Prepare the onion base

-Step 2: Add the paprika carefully
+Step 2: Add paprika carefully

 Step 3: Add the beef

-Step 4: Build the soup
+Step 4: Build the broth

 Step 5: Add the vegetables